pact-foundation/pact-plugins/docs/plugin-driver-design.md

 ## Locating plugins

 Plugins must be stored on the system in a Pact plugins directory, defined either by the `PACT_PLUGIN_DIR` environment variable or in the default `$HOME/.pact/plugins`.
-Each plugin must be in a separate sub-directory and contain a plugin manifest file `pact-plugin.json`.
+Each plugin must be in a separate sub-directory (plugin name/version) and contain a plugin manifest file `pact-plugin.json`.

 ## Plugin manifest file